 Alternatively, keep reading for a neat little shortcut if you feel that typing out your Channel name in a URL is easier than clicking the mouse four times…Or are using a mobile device and want to see who follows you on Twitch.
 Yep, It turns out it is possible! 🙂

-The process is also very similar for adding new moderators on a Smartphone.
-I do wonder when we will see a complete mobile interface for you guys.
+This process is also very similar for adding new moderators on a mobile device.

-Oh, Avoid Follow for Follow and don’t buy follow bots, kay?
+Avoid Follow for Follow and Don’t Buy Follow Bots

 Please don’t engage in Follow for Follow or buy followers/viewers.
 The Follower metric is a good reference for you to understand how well your channel is doing, and if you flood it with a bunch of fake followers, then you ruin any analysis advantage you get from it.
 Not only that but because the act of buying followers and viewers is such a widespread problem, these metrics have actually devalued in the eyes of the audience on Twitch.
 AKA, you are wasting your money.
 These followers don’t make you any money, and the only advantage that they have is to make you look “Better” in the eyes of a gullible company that doesn’t fully understand Twitch for potential sponsorship.